-For each month of sanction, a written notification shall be sent to the family assistance unit that clearly outlines the non-compliance issue(s) and corrective actions that must be taken to rectify the sanction.
-A copy of the Dispute resolution process will be sent with the first sanction and will be made available at any time during the sanction process.
-At any time during the sanction process, the client can meet with the Caseworker to discuss the case status and to determine the necessary steps to lift the sanction.
+For each month of sanction, a written notification will be sent to the family assistance unit that clearly outlines the non-compliance issue(s) and corrective actions they must take to rectify the non-compliance issue(s).
+A copy of the dispute resolution process will be sent with the first sanction and will be made available at any time during the sanction process.
+At any time during the sanction process, the client can meet with their Caseworker to discuss their case status and to determine the necessary steps to lift the sanction.

-Penalties: A case will be closed if the clients have not made contact with the Caseworker for over 30 days.
-Prior to closing a case, a warning letter will be sent and a home visit may be attempted.
-If the case closes, the case will close for 30 days and a written notification will be sent that includes the dispute resolution process.
+Penalties: A case will be closed if a client has not made contact with their Caseworker for more than 30 days.
+Prior to closing a case, the Program will send a warning letter and may attempt a home visit.
+If the case closes, the case will close for 30 days and the Program will send a written notification that includes the dispute resolution process.

-A cash grant will not be calculated without a completed monthly report and all supporting documents.
-If the monthly report is not submitted by the due date, but submitted prior to the last day of the month, a late grant will be issued on or around the 15^{th} of the following month.
-If the monthly report is not received by the last day of the month in which it is due, the case will close for 30 days and a written notification will be sent that includes the dispute resolution process.
+A cash grant will not be calculated without a completed monthly report and all required supporting documents.
+If a client does not submit their monthly report by the due date, but they do submit the report prior to the last day of the month, a late grant will be issued on or around the 15th of the following month.
+If the Program does not receive the monthly report by the last day of the month in which it is due, the case will close for 30 days and the Program will send the client a written notification that includes the dispute resolution process.